 This week I put Grayson, 15, on a plane to New Mexico.
 I had a lump in my throat and a tear in my eye as he waved goodbye and boarded the plane to live out his passion.
 I knew he was headed for an adventure that he has longed for, but I wasn’t quite ready for him to go.
 Learning to parent with a passion can be hard.

-When you mix parenting and homeschooling, we can sometimes lose sight of the real purpose of our journey.
-It is to nurture their hearts, train their character and provide them with the skills to make good choices in the world.
-We can’t predict or control the outcome of our children with the curriculum we choose or how many math facts we drill into them.
-We can prepare them with a good foundation by the relationships we build.
+When you mix parenting and homeschooling, you can lose sight of the real purpose of our journey.
+For example, our purpose is to nurture their hearts and train their character development.
+Also, to provide them with the skills and passion to make good choices in the world.
+However, we can’t predict or control the outcome of our children’s choices.
+Even with the curriculum we choose or how many math facts, we drill into them.
+We can prepare them with a good foundation through the relationships we build.

 So what is Grayson doing in New Mexico?
 He is elk hunting with a relative.
 How awesome is that?
 If you have been with us for very long you know Grayson declared he was going to be a professional outdoorsman when he was five and has been pursuing this passion ever since.

 Guess what?
-He forgot his jammies, most of his pants, and his pricey hiking underwear even though I asked him 20 times if they were packed in his suitcase.
+He forgot his jammies, most of his pants, and his pricey hiking underwear.
+Even though I asked him 20 times if they were packed in his suitcase.
 He will survive.
-He might get a little chafed but will learn and maybe next time remember.
-However, he has been calling each day to share his wonder and excitement with us because he wants us to experience it with him.
+He might get a little chafed but will learn and maybe remember next time.
+However, he has been calling each day to share his passion, wonder, and excitement with us.
+Because he wants us to experience it with him.

-Curtis and I didn’t really take the cute little guy at his word all those years ago until he shared his “lifelong” dream with us at age nine.
+Curtis and I didn’t really take the cute little guy at his word all those years ago.
+Grayson shared his “lifelong” dream with us at age nine.
 His dream was to learn how to tan a deer hide the Native American way.
-I knew that wasn’t going to happen at our house and I surely didn’t see it in any of the curricula we were using.
-Then a funny thing happened, a new neighbor showed up, literally showed up in our backyard and is an avid outdoorsman.
-In time, our neighbor made Grayson’s dream come true.
+I knew that wasn’t going to happen at our house.
+For sure I didn’t see it in any of the curricula we were using.
+Then a funny thing happened.
+A new neighbor showed up, literally showed up in our backyard, and was an avid outdoorsman.
+In time, our neighbor made Grayson’s dream come true and fueled his passion.

-Curtis and I realized there was a higher power involved in this outdoorsman thing and we decided to go all in and nurture this passion with him.
+Most importantly, Curtis and I realized there was a higher power involved in this outdoorsman thing.
+We decided to go all-in and nurture this passion with him.
 When we did, Grayson began to have incredible opportunities to learn and grow.
 Not from us, but from other people brought into his life.

 When we let go of our own ideas of what our children “should” do and let God be in control we can’t go wrong.
 Coming alongside our kids and helping them find what they truly love will give them a greater start in life than any textbook can.
 Our control of what we thought Grayson should be wasn’t working out.
 We are definitely out of our comfort zone in many of his activities but WE are learning as parents.
 Our concepts of happiness are changing and we are learning to love opportunities we could not have considered before.